Cumulo-pro/Story_protocol/README.md

 - https://cumulo.pro/services/story/activity?chain=Story

 **Description:**
-Public, timestamped activity and incident log documenting infrastructure events, upgrades, and maintenance actions.
+Public, timestamped activity and incident log documenting all relevant operational events affecting our Story Protocol infrastructure, including incidents, upgrades, configuration changes, and maintenance actions.

 **Value for Story:**
-Improves transparency and accountability for delegators, teams, and validators.
+Improves transparency and accountability for delegators, teams, and validators by providing clear visibility into infrastructure events, how they are handled, and the measures taken to prevent future issues.

 ---